Nawal Soufi: Biography

-Soufi was born in Morocco of Moroccan parents but just after a few weeks after the birth they moved to Catania at the foot of Etna in Italy.
-She was only fourteen when she began her social career helping Moroccan immigrants and Italian homeless to survive in their daily lives. she continued her social work activities when she grew up.
+Soufi was born in Morocco of Moroccan parents but just after a few weeks after the birth the family moved to Catania at the foot of Etna in Italy.
+She was only fourteen when she began her social career, helping Moroccan immigrants and Italian homeless to survive in their daily lives.
+She continued her social work activities when she grew up.
 She earned a degree in political science and international relations, while working part-time as an interpreter in Sicilian courts and prisons.

 She was affected by the Palestinian struggle and the Arab Spring.
 In December 2012 she traveled to Syria and headed a humanitarian convoy which helped about 800 families there.
-She offered her help for the Syrians who were trying to take refuge in Italy.
+She offered her help for Syrians who were trying to take refuge in Italy.

 Activities

-Soufi became known in 2013 when she saved a boat lost in the Mediterranean Sea, with hundreds of Syrian refugees aboard, in danger of getting drowned.
+Soufi became known in 2013 when she saved a boat lost in the Mediterranean Sea, with hundreds of Syrian refugees aboard in danger of drowning.
 She received a call demanding rescue from one of the immigrants.

-Honored by this achievement she made aid for illegal migrants her daily struggle.
-In this way she managed to successfully save more than 2 million migrants, lost at sea, to that date.
+Honored by this achievement she made aid for migrants her daily struggle.
+In this way she has contributed to the saving of more than 2 million migrants struggling at sea, to date.